zuedev/eldragiir.guide/wiki/classes/elemental-bender.md

 - **Components:** S
 - **Duration:** Instantaneous

 Lightning springs from your hand to deliver a shock to a creature you try to touch.
 Make a melee spell attack against the target.
 You have advantage on the attack roll if the target is wearing armor made of metal.
 On a hit, the target takes 1d8 lightning damage, and it can’t take reactions until the start of its next turn.
-This spell's effects can be amplified with chi!
+This technique can be amplified with chi!

 ##### Chi Amplification